Primal Trek

 God of Prosperity (Lu), God of Rank and Emolument

 Lu (禄), also known as the God of Prosperity, the God of Rank and Emolument, and the God of High Ranking Office, is usually shown holding a ruyi (如 意) which was originally a short sword with a sword-guard used for self-defense or gesturing but now symbolizes good wishes ("may things go as you wish") and prosperity.
+He is a member of the Three Officials, also known as the Three Immortals.

 He was originally a heavenly star known as the "Prosperity Star" (